 Psoriasis is a chronic skin condition that afflicts people of all ages.
 It is known for its red, crusty or scaly appearance and the deep, itchy sensation that comes with it.
 This condition comes as a result of faulty immune responses that affect the process of skin cell turnover.

 Evidence of this disease was recorded in ancient times.
-Greek doctors like Hippocrates (460-377 B.C.) and Galen (133-200 A.D.) were amongst the first to observe this disease and give it a name, from the Greek words psora (to itch) and sis (condition): psoriasis.
+Greek doctors like Hippocrates (460-377 B.C.) and Galen (133-200 A.D.) were amongst the first to observe this disease and give it a name, from the Greek words psora (to itch) and sis (condition), hence its name, psoriasis.

-Psoriasis can appear at any age, starting in one’s teens, and reappear again throughout one’s lifetime, usually as a result of some trigger.
+Psoriasis can appear at any age, starting in one’s teens, and reappear again throughout one’s lifetime, usually because of some trigger.
 Many report that stress, infection, skin injury, and hormonal changes can trigger a flare-up of psoriasis.

-In a person who suffers from psoriasis, something in their immune system causes their skin renewal process to go into overdrive.
-The body begins to overproduce skin cells in a short period of time, eventually forming several layers that look like dry, whitish or silvery patches on the surface of the skin.
+When a person suffers from psoriasis, something in their immune system causes their skin renewal process to go into overdrive.
+The body begins to overproduce skin cells in a short period of time, eventually forming several layers that look like dry, whitish, or silvery patches on the surface of the skin.

-These patches are seen in joint areas like knees and elbows but can appear on hands, feet, arms, and even on the scalp and face.
+These patches are seen in joint areas like elbows, but can appear on the hands, feet, arms and even on the scalp and face.
 It is unpredictable, irritating, and often induces panic.
 But being better informed about psoriasis should help you not worry too much.

 It’s chronic, but not contagious